makapuf/bitbox-0xFF/REFERENCE.md

 control | id | description / controls
 -----|----|----------------------
 LR   |  0  | standard controls : can (optional) run on pressing B, optionally jump on pressing A, X fire LR hit |  | can hit enemies
-LR runstomp | | can run, can stomp enemies forward by running (like hitting them) runner | | always goes right at average speed, can jump, average acceleration LR+aim | | can go left+right, aims by 45 degrees increments beatemup | | can jump on ladders, falls back where we are
+LR runstomp | | can run, can stomp enemies forward by running (like hitting them) or by jumping on them+down runner | | always goes right at average speed, can jump, average acceleration LR+aim | | can go left+right, aims by 45 degrees increments beatemup | | can jump on ladders, falls back where we are